bossanova808/kodi.ozweather.2nd.screen/README.md

 * Kodi Artwork - e.g. poster / thumbnail / channel logo / album cover etc
 * Time Remaining
+* (not shown, added later) Programme End Time
 * Current Temperature
 * (Current 'Feels Like' Temperature)
 * Current Time

-For my own lounge-room, I am using a Samsung A7 Lite (about $185 from OfficeWorks IIRC) - which is simple but high quality 8-inch tablet, and runs for weeks/months at a time, with complete stability.
+For my own lounge-room, I am using a Samsung A7 Lite (about AU$185 from OfficeWorks IIRC) - which is simple but high quality 8-inch tablet, and runs for weeks/months at a time, with complete stability.

-(With my mobile [Kodi-a-go-go travelling setup](https://github.com/bossanova808/MediaCopier), I use a much older Samsung A6 7-inch tablet, and that also works very well).
+(With my mobile [Kodi-a-go-go travelling setup](https://github.com/bossanova808/MediaCopier), I use a much older Samsung A6 7-inch tablet, and that also works very well, although it's wireless has always been a bit flakey...).

 In practise, I use a Google Play store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the 2nd Screen app URL - but really any tablet and basic browser should work (including iOS devices).